paraspell/xcm-router/README.md

 # XCM Router Implementation Guide

-XCM Router is able to perform cross-chain transactions between Polkadot/Kusama Parachains and Relay chains as well.
+XCM Router is capable of performing cross-chain transactions between Polkadot/Kusama Parachains and Relay chains as well.
 It works across 9 open source Parachain DEXes.

 These are: